chinamike65/hugo-tuolesi/content/book2/book2en.md

 Only those who meet these five conditions can be called a guru.

-Taking refuge in such a teacher can receive the blessings of the Buddhas and Tathagatas.
+By taking refuge in such a teacher one can receive the blessings of the all the Buddhas and Tathagatas.

-When practicing Guru Yoga, both the guru and the Buddha must visualize indistinguishably in order to receive blessings.
+When practicing Guru Yoga, both the guru and the Buddha must be seen as indistinguishable in order to receive blessings.

-If you visualize the master and the Buddha indistinguishably, you can get the blessings of the Buddhas and Tathagatas; visualize the guru and the Arahants as if they are indistinguishable, and you can get the blessings of the Arahants; visualize the teacher as an ordinary person and gain nothing.
-Blessing, because ordinary ordinary people do not have the blessing power.
+If you visualize the master and the Buddha as being indistinguishable, you can get the blessings of the Buddhas and Tathagatas; visualize the guru and the Arhats as if they are indistinguishable, and you can get the blessings of the Arhats; visualize the teacher as an ordinary person and gain nothing.
+Blessing, because ordinary people do not have the blessing power.

 The strength of the guru's blessing depends on the confidence of the disciple.
-How confident the disciple is, the greater the blessing of the guru.
+According to how confident the disciple is, the greater the blessing of the guru.

-The disciple regards the guru as the Buddhas and Tathagatas, and if they have this confidence, they can obtain the blessings of the Buddhas and Tathagatas.
+The disciple regards the guru as being the same as the Buddhas and Tathagatas, and if they have this confidence, they can obtain the blessings of the Buddhas and Tathagatas.

-The guru can be an ordinary person, or the guru can be an ordinary person.
+The guru can be a normal, ordinary person too.

 Whether the guru is a Buddha or not is unimportant, but confidence in the guru is the most important thing.
 The belief that a guru and a Buddha are indistinguishable is very important.

-Tantric practice can instantly become a Buddha.
+Through Tantric practice one can instantly become a Buddha.

-There are many convenient ways to become a Buddha, and guru yoga is the most excellent one among the many convenient ways.
+There are many convenient ways to become a Buddha, and Guru Yoga is the most excellent one among the many convenient ways.

-From the point of view of the sutras, a person must at least have the blessings of three asamkhya kalpas when he becomes a Buddha.
+From the point of view of the Sutras, a person must at least have the blessings of three asamkhya kalpas when he becomes a Buddha.

 A kalpa has 12.9 billion years.

 If we can truly practice Guru Yoga, it will be easy to accumulate blessings, eliminate karmic obstacles, and more easily obtain the blessings of the Buddhas and Tathagatas.

 The blessings of the Buddhas and Tathagatas are as vast and ubiquitous as the sun's rays.
-Our troubles are like garbage everywhere.
-The blessing of the master is like the light of a magnifying glass.
-It is easy to burn the troubled garbage with the light of the magnifying glass. burn.
+Our sufferings are like garbage strewn everywhere.
+The blessing of the master is like the focused light of a magnifying glass.
+It is easy to burn the garbage of suffering with the light of the magnifying glass.

 We first concentrate the blessings of the Buddhas and Tathagatas on the body, speech and mind of the guru, and then the guru's blessings and the blessings of the Buddhas and Bodhisattvas give us blessings.
-This blessing can cut off our troubles and eliminate our worries. karma and suffering.
+This blessing can cut off our troubles and eliminate our worries, karma and suffering.

 What is blessing?
 The energy of Buddhas and Bodhisattvas is called blessing.

-This energy can change our life, it can cut off our troubles, it can eliminate our pain.
+This energy can change our lives, it can cut off our troubles, it can eliminate our pain.

 Whether you can get the blessings of the Buddhas and Bodhisattvas depends on whether you have practiced Guru Yoga.

 Guru Yoga varies from school to school.

 Guru Yoga is a very special method unique to Tantric Buddhism.
-The three major sects of Sutra and Theravada do not have Guru Yoga, but only Tibetan Buddhism.
+Only Tibetan Buddhism among the three major sects of Sutra and Theravada do not have Guru Yoga.

-Guru Yoga of the Nyingma School of Tibetan Buddhism is the visualization that Guru Rinpoche is indistinguishable from his own Guru.
+Guru Yoga of the Nyingma School of Tibetan Buddhism is the visualization that Guru Rinpoche is indistinguishable from one's own Guru.

-The Kagyu sect also has guru yoga, where the Vajrapani or Marpa masters are no different from their own masters.
+The Kagyu sect also has Guru Yoga, where the Masters Vajrapani or Marpa are no different from their own masters.

-Guru Yoga of the Gelugpa is a visualization that Tsongkhapa is indistinguishable from his root guru.
+Guru Yoga of the Gelugpa is a visualization that Tsongkhapa is indistinguishable from one's root guru.

-To understand Guru Yoga of Gelugpa, we must first understand what kind of person Tsongkhapa is.
+To understand the Guru Yoga of Gelugpa, we must first understand what kind of person Tsongkhapa is.

 (2) Master Tsongkhapa

 Master Tsongkhapa is the founder of the Gelug School, and many Buddhist scriptures have recorded Master Tsongkhapa.

-When Buddha Shakyamuni was about to pass away, Manjushri Bodhisattva bowed to Buddha Shakyamuni three times and asked, "Buddha Shakyamuni, you have passed away, who will carry forward the Mahayana Dharma that will be cultivated in the future?"
-Sakyamuni The Buddha said: "Manjushri's true body and the incarnation of all Buddhas and Tathagatas, Tsongkhapa, have come to promote the Dharma door of Xianxian and Tantric practice."
+When Buddha Shakyamuni was about to pass away, Manjushri Bodhisattva bowed to Buddha Shakyamuni three times and asked, "Buddha Shakyamuni, once you have passed away, who will carry forward the Mahayana Dharma that will be cultivated in the future?"
+The Buddha Sakyamuni replied:

+"After I pass away and my pure doctrine is absent,

+You will appear as an ordinary being,

+Performing the deeds of a Buddha

+And establishing the Joyful Land, the great Protector,

+In the Land of the Snows."

 Master Tsongkhapa was called the second Buddha when he was prophesied by the Buddha.

 Many masters have also been prophesied.
 For example, when Nagarjuna Bodhisattva was prophesied, he said that he was an invincible guru.
-When Wusang Bodhisattva was prophesied, he said that he was the most excellent guru who taught knowledge-only.
+When Asanga Bodhisattva was prophesied, he said that he was the most excellent guru who taught knowledge-only.
 Only Master Tsongkhapa was predicted in the name of the two Buddhas.

 Buddha Shakyamuni had different prophecies to Master Tsongkhapa.

-Sometimes it is said to be the incarnation of Sakyamuni Buddha himself, sometimes it is said to be the incarnation of Manjushri, sometimes it is said to be the incarnation of Guanyin Bodhisattva, sometimes it is said to be the incarnation of Maitreya Bodhisattva, and sometimes it is said that it is the second coming of Vajra Hand Bodhisattva.
+Sometimes he is said to be the incarnation of Sakyamuni Buddha himself, sometimes he is said to be the incarnation of Manjushri, sometimes he is said to be the incarnation of Guanyin Bodhisattva, sometimes he is said to be the incarnation of Maitreya Bodhisattva, and sometimes he is said to be the second coming of Vajrapani Bodhisattva.
 Sometimes it is said that Amitabha has returned, and there are so many different prophecies.

 These statements are not contradictory, because Master Tsongkhapa is the incarnation of all Buddhas and Tathagatas.

-There are only four incarnations of the Buddhas and Tathagatas: Master Tsongkhapa is the incarnation of the Buddhas and Tathagatas, Guanyin is the incarnation of the compassion of the Buddhas and Tathagatas, Manjushri is the incarnation of the wisdom of the Buddhas and Tathagatas, and the Vajra Hand is the incarnation of the abilities of the Buddhas and Tathagatas.
+There are only four incarnations of the Buddhas and Tathagatas: Master Tsongkhapa is the incarnation of the Buddhas and Tathagatas, Guanyin is the incarnation of the compassion of the Buddhas and Tathagatas, Manjushri is the incarnation of the wisdom of the Buddhas and Tathagatas, and the Vajrapani is the incarnation of the abilities of the Buddhas and Tathagatas.

 Is Buddha Shakyamuni the incarnation of Buddhas and Tathagatas? no.